 Interpol has been made aware of the UAE’s systematic abuse of their membership but the abuse continues.
 The UAE manipulates the system by misrepresenting the crime, making frivolous allegations and private disputes appear to be criminal in nature.
 For example, a small credit card debt will be reported as a fraud; or in Elombo’s case, helping a grown woman leave her abusive father was reported as kidnapping.
 The UAE is one of Interpol’s largest financial contributors so it is unsurprising that they have turned a blind eye to the abuse of their system.

-When we think of Interpol, we expect them to be competent, independent, and transparent.
+Interpol are expected to be competent, independent, and transparent.
 We expect them to uphold modern values of justice and to ensure that all reports of “criminals” they receive are thoroughly vetted to ensure no misreporting.
 The truth is, they publish and act on whatever data their member countries provide them with no screening.
 This has caused the arrests and detention of innocent people all over the world, damage to their reputations, their families and loss of income.
 The trauma of being jailed, as an innocent person, is something that they will carry for the rest of their lives.

 Interpol has no safeguards, no transparency, no independence, no watchdog, and no compensation scheme for victims of Interpol abuse.
 In short, they have a LOT of power to hurt people but absolutely zero accountability when they do.